North Dakota Military and Veteran Benefits

 Veterans Administration (VA) Medical Facilities

 Summary: North Dakota offers special benefits for its military Service members and Veterans including State Educational Benefits for dependent of MIA/POWs, Tax Exemptions for the disabled, job reinstatement, and Veteran's preference in public employment.
-We also administer a Veterans Aid Loan Program, a Grant Program, and a Transportation Program.
+They also administer a Veterans Aid Loan Program, a Grant Program, and a Transportation Program.
 Eligibility for some benefits may depend on residency, military component, and Veteran disability status.

 State Benefit Highlights and Eligibility